NolwenB/pyDownloadDeleter/README.md

 # Download Deleter

 ## Summary
-Deletes files in specified folders
+Deletes files in specified directories

 ## Task
 This is a Python program for deleting files in specified directories (paths.txt)